gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 suites without confidentiality MUST NOT be supported.
 Cipher suites and parameters that do not provide ephemeral key exchange MUST NOT be supported.

-Implementations SHOULD set up new connections frequently to force attackers to dynamic key extraction.
 Implementations MUST set up new connections before any of the certificates expire.
 It is RECOMMENDED that all negotiated and exchanged parameters are the same except for the timestamps in the certificates.
 Clients and servers MUST NOT accept a change of